maPaydar/MagicApp/README.md

 # MagicApp
 This is an app for both web and desktop(linux, windows, mac).

+- Write same code, run on we and desktop.:)

 ##What is Idea ?

 We can write a web app using html, css, javascript.